 Sustainable Wastewater Treatment Solutions for the Semiconductor Industry

-DAS Environmental Experts offers customised, sustainable wastewater solutions and reprocessing concepts for the semiconductor industry.
-With high quality standards and customized project management, we are your reliable partner.
+DAS Environmental Experts offers customised, sustainable wastewater solutions and recycling concepts for the semiconductor industry.
+With high quality standards and individual project management for wastewater treatment plants, we are your reliable partner for efficient water utilisation in chip production.

 Water in the Semiconductor Industry